Vice-Chancellor's Advisory Group

 In 2010, Coventry University awarded Andy an Honorary Doctorate of Technology and in 2014 he was appointed Professor, advising the University in the automotive field.

-Prior to joining Aston Martin, Andy was chief planning officer at Nissan Motor Co after holding a number of senior positions during a 24 year career with the firm.
+Prior to joining Aston Martin, Andy was Chief Operating Officer and Chief Planning Officer at Nissan Motor Co after holding a number of senior positions during a 24 year career with the firm.

 In the 2014 New Year’s Honours list Andy was named a Companion of the Order of St Michael and St George (CMG) in recognition of services to the British automotive industry.